 A competent sailor?
 Have the qualifications required?
 Dreaming all year of casting off and exploring the Caribbeanislands with just you and your friends?
 A bareboat charter is just the thing for you.
 This is cheaper than a captained yacht charter but you also get the privacy of being in your chosen group without a stranger in your midst.
 You get to choose your own adventure and go at your own pace - not a bad thing for a vacation to recharge your batteries ahead of rejoining the rat race...

 Do you need a licence to charter in Martinique?

 If you want to bareboat charter you will need an approved boating qualification, below is a list of relevant qualifications:

 International Certificate of Competence (ICC): Standard European Qualification for bareboat sailing

-ASA 104 Bareboat certificate: The American Sailing Association's skipper standard qualification for hiring bareboat yachts.
+ASA 104 Bareboat certificate: The American Sailing Association's captain standard qualification for renting bareboat yachts.

 The best time to enjoy a charter vacation in the Windward Islands is often a question of taste and time.
 Throughout the year the temperatures never really dip below the 20 degree C range and can get as high as 32 degrees in high summer.
 The rainy season coincides with the hurricane season between June and November.

 That allows you to make a choice - do you like crowds and 'the buzz' or do you want an escape?
 To escape, do a Martinique yacht charter during school term.
 For the buzz, visit around Christmas or Easter.